 Given below are the do's and don'ts when contacting collection agencies.

-- Contact through letter/mail: Make sure that you never contact a collection agency by phone.
+Make sure that you never contact a collection agency by phone.
 In most cases, collection agents want to collect money and have no interest in settling your debts over the phone.
-They often get involved in illegal practices and violate the FDCPA.
+They often get involved in illegal practices and violate the FDCPA

 When contacting the collection agency, make sure that you refer to the debt by listing the account number and not as "my debt".

-- Ask for contact details: As per the laws, debt collectors must inform you about their real names and the name of the agency they're associated with.
-Also, request the collector to provide you with a written follow-up including their claims, name of the original creditor and what steps to take if you think you don't owe the money.
-Make sure you keep all documents sent to the CA or received from them.
+Ask for contact details: As per the laws, debt collectors must inform you about their real names and the name of the agency they're associated with.
+Also, request the collectors to provide you with a written follow-up including their claims, the names of the original creditors, and what steps to take if you think you don't owe the money.
+Make sure you keep all documents sent to the CAs or received from them.

-- How to stop collection calls: If the collection agencies are making harassing calls, send them a Cease and desist letter by certified mail (with request for return receipt) asking them not to contact you.
-Once they receive your letter, they can call you only to inform what legal action they'll take.
+by certified mail (with request for return receipt) asking them not to contact you.
+This is how you handle collection agency calls.
+Once they receive your letter, they can call you only to inform you what legal action they'll take.
 In case the CAs contact you more than once, you have the right to sue them.

-- Negotiation by phone: Do not make any payment arrangement or agree to a settlement over phone.
+Negotiation by phone: Do not make any payment arrangement or agree to a settlement over the phone.
 All negotiations should be made in writing.

-- Loss of temper: Do not lose your temper when you deal with a collection agency even though they may sound rude.
+Loss of temper: Do not lose your temper when you deal with a collection agency even though they may sound rude.
 This is because it may put a set back to your chances of negotiation with the CAs.
+It is better you know how to negotiate with collection agencies to decide on an amount that you can afford to pay.

 Finally, do not admit the debt if you don't owe it.